Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

     return (images, labels)
 ```

-It define the input image shape is (32, 1, 28, 28) and data type is flow.float32, the input label shape is (32,) and data type is flow.int32 in job function.
+It define the input image shape is (32, 1, 28, 28) and data type is `flow.float32`, the input label shape is (32,) and data type is `flow.int32` in job function.

 ### 2.Tensor and Blob

 Tensor is a common concept in other framework.
-In pytorch, Tensor contain the data and data type, grad, storing device and other attributes.
-Tensor can be used to create and describe the computation graph in forward or backward process.
+In pytorch, Tensor contain the data, data type, grad, storing device and other attributes.
+Tensor can be used to create and describe the computation graph in forward and backward process.

 In OneFlow, the basic level also use the concept of Tensor.
 But there are some difference  about Tensor between OneFlow and pytorch/tensorflow.
-In order to provide sufficient support for distributed system and parallelism, the Tensor in OneFlow is more complex and have more types and attributes (Such as logical, physical, devices and attributes of distribution).The Tensor unified on logic level, could be divided to different devices.
-So in order to simplify description, OneFlow hides the different types of Tensor, all the things are defined by a higher level concept named Blob.
+In order to provide sufficient support for distributed system and parallelism, the Tensor in OneFlow is more complex and have more types and attributes (Such as logical, physical, devices and attributes of distribution).
+The Tensor unified on logic level, could be divided to different devices.
+In order to simplify description, OneFlow hides the different types of Tensor, all the things are defined by a higher level concept named Blob.

 In OneFlow, Blob has a corresponding base class `BlobDef`.
-You can print the attribute of  `Blob` when building network.
-As the following code, we can print  `conv1`'s '`shape` and `dtype`:
+You can print the attributes of  `Blob` when building network.
+As the following code, we can print  `conv1`'s `shape` and `dtype`:

 ```python
 print(conv1.shape, conv1.dtype)
 ```

-Blob can only be Placeholder, but also can be a specific unit that contains values.
+Blob can only be Placeholder, but can also be a specific unit that contains values.